CDCgov/phdi/containers/vocab-mapper/description.md

 #### Running with Docker (Recommended)

-To run the voca mapper with Docker, follow these steps.
+To run the vocab mapper with Docker, follow these steps.

 1. Confirm that you have Docker installed by running `docker -v`.
 If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.